-In May 2018, we will be moving to be an ‘opt-in only’ communication policy.
+We operate an ‘opt-in’ communication policy.
 This means that we will only send marketing communications to those that have explicitly stated that they are happy for us to do so via their preferred channel(s) (email, SMS, phone or post).

 Where we collect your data from.

 We collect information in the following ways:

 You may give us your information to sign up for one of our events, make a donation, or communicate with us.